 What this dean and many others on campus could use is an educational intelligence system.

-Defining Educational Intelligence
+Defining Educational Intelligence with Watermark Tech

 In 2015, Eduventures defined educational intelligence as “leveraging data at multiple points across the student lifecycle to make intelligent decisions to positively impact student outcomes.”
 You’re familiar with learning management systems and student information systems, each providing essential insight into a specific area of your institution.
 An EIS will provide the most complete view of your institution, and how your work contributes to student outcomes, bringing together the full range of data from your LMS, SIS, and HR system, as well as software addressing specific needs, such as assessment and course evaluation.